 When ready, continue on the trail behind the lookout shelter.
 Once you get past the trees, you’ll be on shale slopes that take you to the summit of Paget Peak.
 It’s here that the trail starts to fall apart into a boulder and scree field, and it’s more of a “choose your own adventure,” although there are parts that are well worn and parts where some have marked the best way up with cairns.

-You’ll be climbing up scree and slabs for the majority of the rest of this ascent (450 meters).
+You’ll be climbing up scree and slabs for most of this ascent (450 meters).
 This is where the real work of this scramble begins.
 Hiking gloves will come in handy at this point as the slabs are sharp.
 You’ll reach a false summit and have a short downclimb to go.
-Towards the final push, you’ll be using your hands a bit more as you figure out your routing to the very top.
+Towards the final push, you’ll use your hands a bit more as you figure out your routing to the top.
 However, there is nothing technical about this scramble, with mild exposure.
 If you suffer from vertigo, you may feel it a bit on the downclimb.

 The vast majority of hikes and easy scrambles in the Rockies, you’ll find us in our trusty Salomon Speedcross.